-The mission of Hope’s Door is to offer intervention and prevention services to individuals and families affected by intimate partner and family violence and to provide education programs that enhance the community’s capacity to respond.
+The mission of Hope’s Door New Beginning Center is to offer intervention and prevention services to individuals and families affected by intimate partner and family violence and to provide education programs that enhance the community’s capacity to respond.

-In 2015, Hope’s Door helped victims of domestic violence and their children by:
+In 2017, Hope’s Door New Beginning Center helped victims of domestic violence and their children by: